zhourrr/kernel-dev/notes/kernel-trace/perf.md

 ### Stack Traces

+**Stack walking**, also known as **stack unwinding** or **backtracing**, is the process of determining the sequence of function calls that led to a particular point in a program's execution.
+This is often used for debugging, profiling, and error reporting.
 If the stacks in `perf report` are often < 3 frames, or don't reach "thread start" or `main` function, they are probably broken.

 ![Broken Stacks](../images/perf-broken-stacks.png)